Saffron & Depression

 In a 2013 study of depressed human subjects, curcumin’s effectiveness was similar to that of a standard antidepressant medication.
 Maybe more importantly, though, curcumin contains none of the side effects associated with commonly antidepressant medications and provides additional health benefits as well.

-Recent research published in the Journal of Affective Disorders looked at the effectiveness of both curcumin and saffron in treating major depression.
+Recent research published in the Journal of Affective Disorders looked at the effectiveness of both curcumin and saffron in treating major mood issues.
 In this randomized, double-blind, placebo-controlled study on 123 individuals with major depressive disorder, it was shown that doses of curcumin and combined curcumin/saffron were effective in reducing depressive and anxiolytic symptoms.

 Dietary supplements can be a great way to attain the same nutrients that are found in research studies to have amazing health benefits.
 Supplements can help enhance the functions of the body with little to no side effects.
 It is important when taking dietary supplements that you are confident in their quality, and that you speak to a nutritionally informed physician before beginning any new regimens.